2014 Tour of Flanders for Women

 The 2014 Tour of Flanders for Women was the 11th running of the women's Tour of Flanders for Women, a women's bicycle race in Belgium.
 It was the third race of the 2014 UCI Women's Road World Cup season and was held on 6 April 2014 over a distance of 139 km, starting and finishing in Oudenaarde.

 With about 27 km to go Ellen van Dijk attacked on the Kruisberg and built an advantage of more than a minute by the time she finished.
 A number of riders tried to catch her, including Tiffany Cromwell (Specialized–lululemon) and compatriot Lucinda Brand (Rabo–Liv).
-Behind Van Dijk her Boels–Dolmans Cycling Team mate Lizzie Armitstead won the sprint of the chasing group ahead of Emma Johansson.
+Behind Van Dijk her Boels–Dolmans Cycling Team teammate Lizzie Armitstead won the sprint of the chasing group ahead of Emma Johansson.

 Race report

 Map of the Tour of Flanders for Women 2014.
 Final in green.

 Although there were a number of attacks during the 139.6 km race, the women's field stayed largely together, at least at the front of the race.
 The first hour saw numerous crashes, sending riders such as Amanda Spratt (Orica–AIS) and Rikke Lønne of Team Rytger to the hospital as rain and nerves made the racing dangerous.

 Gracie Elvin (Orica–AIS) and Valentina Carretta (Alé-Cipollini) had a go, but could not gain even half a minute on the field, and while Carretta tried again with Lucinda Brand (Rabo–Liv), as the race hit the critical final kilometers the peloton was still intact.
 The decisive moment came when Ellen van Dijk attacked with 27 kilometres to go, just before Kruisberg.
 She used her time trialling skills to keep the chasers at bay.
 Specialized–lululemon's Tiffany Cromwell tried to go across, but was caught by the chase on the Oude Kwaremont.
 With only one climb to go, the Paterberg, Van Dijk's lead grew to 38 seconds.
 As Van Dijk continued to build her lead, Emma Johansson, Elisa Longo Borghini and Van Dijk's teammate Lizzie Armitstead, left the field behind but were never able to close on the powerful Dutch rider.
 Once the Paterberg was behind her, Van Dijk made easy work of the final 13 km to the line.
 The reigning world time trial champion hit a speed of 55 km/h as she powered to her first victory of the year and had built up an advantage of more than a minute by the time she finished.
 Armitstead's second place is her third podium of the year, from three world cup races, and will keep hold of the lead in the competition.
 Behind Van Dijk her Boels–Dolmans Cycling Team mate Lizzie Armitstead won the sprint of the chasing group ahead of Emma Johansson.